waldrain/waldrain.github.io/pv.md

 Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using cbl voltmeter; oh no, it does not measure with any precision below 0.1 V, so it makes little sense in this range:

+2022-01-05 After disconneting the burned inverter and having no load for a while, the battery ought to be full, and over 28.8 V, and the BMS ought to be actively balancing.

 <table class="r" style="font-size:80%">
 <tr><td>date time</td><td>1</td><td>2</td><td>3</td><td>4</td><td>5</td><td>6</td><td>7</td><td>8</td><td>notes</td></tr>
 <tr><td>2021-10-30 08:00</td><td>3.18</td><td><u><b>2.65</b></u></td><td>3.18</td><td>3.17</td><td>3.22</td><td>3.22</td><td>3.24</td><td>3.23</td><td>bms turned off</td></tr>